TolikPylypchuk/Matchmaker/README.md

 To execute a match expression, the `ExecuteOn` method is used.
 It takes the input value to match.
-In the `Matcher<TInput, TOutput>` class this method returns the result of the match and throws a `MatchException` if no successful match was found.
-In the `Matcher<TInput>` class this method returns a `bool` value, which signifies whether the match was successful.
+In the `Matcher<TInput, TOutput>` class this method returns the result of the match, or throws a `MatchException` if no successful match was found.
+In the `Matcher<TInput>` class this method returns a boolean value, which signifies whether the match was successful.
 This class also contains the `ExecuteOnStrict` method, thich also throws the `MatchException` if the match is not successful.